 Part of a Larger Trend

-Colorado is one of 47 states – along with the District of Columbia – that has imposed a total ban on texting while driving.
+Colorado is one of 47 states – along with the District of Columbia – that imposed a total ban on texting while driving.
 The new law makes Colorado one of the toughest states when it comes to cracking down on texting and driving.
-Although it still doesn’t come close to Alaska, where a first-time violation can cost you as much as $10,000 fine and even land you a one-year jail sentence.
+Although it still does not come close to Alaska, where a first-time violation can cost you as much as $10,000 fine and even land you a one-year jail sentence.